-At Least 746 People Were Held After Trump's Travel Ban Was Issued
+At Least 746 People Were Held Over The Weekend After Trump's Travel Ban Was Issued

-At Least 746 People Were Held After Trump’s Travel Ban Was Issued
+At Least 746 People Were Held Over The Weekend After Trump’s Travel Ban Was Issued

-The federal government held 746 people over the weekend after the president signed the travel ban.
+The federal government held 746 people during part of the weekend after the president signed the travel ban.
 Donald Trump tweeted that only 109 people were detained.

-WASHINGTON — The Trump administration turned over information Thursday night suggesting that a far greater number of people had been held by government officials as a result of the refugee and travel ban than previously acknowledged by the White House.
+WASHINGTON — The Trump administration, under a court’s order to do so, turned over information Thursday night suggesting that a far greater number of people had been held by government officials as a result of the refugee and travel ban than previously acknowledged by the White House.

 The federal government held 746 people in between Saturday night, Jan.
 28 — more than 24 hours after President Trump signed the executive order — and the end of the day on Sunday, Jan.
 29, according to information provided to BuzzFeed News by the lawyers who challenged the ban in the Eastern District of New York.